Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

 ## Files

+ Files in installed folder:

- - WindowsUpdateBlocker.exe - the service file
+ - WindowsUpdateBlocker.exe - service file (cannot execute directly)

- - WindowsUpdateBlockerCleanup.exe - a little utility to resetting Windows Update and Windows Update Medic services to their defaults.
+ - WindowsUpdateBlockerCleanup.exe - a little console utility to resetting Windows Update and Windows Update Medic services to their defaults.
+This utility also stopping Windows Update Blocker Service.

+### You can use 3 switches (run as Administrator to take effects)

+ WindowsUpdateBlockerCleanup.exe /h - Help

- To silenty reset Windows Update Services without any messages open a command prompt from service directory as admin and type:
+ WindowsUpdateBlockerCleanup.exe /s - Silently reset Windows Update Services without any prompt
- WindowsUpdateBlockerCleanup.exe s

- The 's' switch instructs the utility to work silently.
+ WindowsUpdateBlockerCleanup.exe /r - Try to restart Windows Update Service and Windows Update Medic Service (if exists)

  When You uninstall the service with  Uninstall.exe or Apps&Services remove method, the uninstaller process starts this utility to reset services.

 ## Event numbers and messages